Enquiries:

 • Breathlessness

-• Respiratory compromise following general surgery or severe illness
+• Respiratory compromise following surgery or severe illness

 • Difficulty clearing airway secretions